giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-06-real-time-fraud-detection-model-and-metrics.md

  - Random Forest
  - Neural Network

 Please note that these models are sorted in order.
-My list starts with models that are the simplest, the fastest, the ones requiring the fewest number of parameters, the ones that are more interpretable and  give probabilistic predictions.
+My list starts with models that are the simplest, the fastest, the ones requiring the fewest number of parameters, the ones that are more interpretable and at the same time giving probabilistic predictions.

 ### What metrics to optimize for